-Also called the reduction mammaplasty, the surgery helps to remove excess skin, fat, and tissue from your breasts.
+Breast reduction surgery also called the reduction mammaplasty, helps to remove excess skin, fat, and tissue from your breasts.
 You might go for the surgery if you have large breasts and ease your discomfort due to the same.

 Additionally, you can achieve breasts of the size that is proportionate according to your body.
 It helps you improve your ability to participate in several physical activities and your self-image.
 You must discuss all the details of the surgery with your certified plastic surgeon including the risks & complications of the procedure.

 Preparing for the surgery

 You must have a good physical shape so that the healing is proper.
 Your surgeon might instruct you for the same and you must follow all the instructions by him or her before and after the surgery for best results.
 Ensure that you do this:

 - Special ointments recommended by your doctor for applying them at the site of the wound